Airport (1970 film): Plot

-During a severe January snowstorm at Chicago's fictional Lincoln International Airport, Trans Global Airlines (TGA) Flight 45's crew misjudge their turn from Runway 29 onto the taxiway.
-The Boeing 707 aircraft gets stuck in the snow, and its tail sticking out results in that runway's closure.
-Airport manager Mel Bakersfeld is forced to work overtime, causing tension with his wife Cindy.
-A divorce seems imminent as he nurtures a closer relationship with a co-worker, customer relations agent Tanya Livingston.
+During a severe January snowstorm at Chicago's Lincoln International Airport, Trans Global Airlines (TGA) Flight 45's crew misjudge their turn from Runway 29 onto the taxiway.
+The Boeing 707 gets stuck in the snow, and its tail fouls the runway, causing it to be closed due to safety concerns.
+Airport manager Mel Bakersfeld is forced to work overtime, causing tension with his estranged wife Cindy.
+A divorce seems imminent as he nurtures a closer relationship with TGA customer relations agent Tanya Livingston.

-Pilot Vernon Demerest is scheduled to evaluate Captain Anson Harris during TGA Flight 2 to Rome, aboard the airline's flagship international service - The Golden Argosy.
-Despite being married to Bakersfeld's sister Sarah, Demerest is having an affair with Gwen Meighen, chief stewardess on the flight, who informs him before takeoff that she is pregnant with his child.
+TGA pilot Vernon Demerest is scheduled to evaluate Captain Anson Harris during TGA Flight 2 to Rome, aboard the airline's flagship international flight titled The Golden Argosy.
+Despite being married to Bakersfeld's sister Sarah, Demerest is having an affair with chief stewardess Gwen Meighen who informs him before takeoff that she is pregnant with his child.
 They consider abortion, but Gwen has moral qualms about such a procedure and expresses the excitement she felt upon being told of her pregnancy.

-Bakersfeld calls in senior mechanic Joe Patroni to assist with removing the snowstuck plane.
+Bakersfeld calls in TWA senior mechanic Joe Patroni to assist with removing the disabled plane.
 He and Tanya also deal with Ada Quonsett, an elderly widow from San Diego who is a habitual stowaway on various airlines.
 Bakersfeld also clashes with commissioner Ackerman, who wishes to close the alternate runway 22 (and thus the entire airport) due to noise complaints from nearby residents.

-Former U.S. Army Corps of Engineers demolition expert Dominic (D.O.)
+Former U.S. Army Corps of Engineers demolition expert Dominic "D.O."
 Guerrero, who has a history of mental illness, buys both a ticket aboard Flight 2 and a large life insurance policy, intending to commit suicide.
-He plans to set off a bomb in an attaché case while they fly over the Atlantic Ocean so that his wife, Inez, will collect $225,000 of insurance.
-His erratic behavior at the airport, including mistaking a Customs officer for a gate agent, attracts officials' attention.
-Inez finds a Special Delivery envelope from a travel agency and, realizing D.O. might be doing something desperate, goes to the airport to try to dissuade him.
+He plans to detonate a bomb in a briefcase as the plane flies over the Atlantic Ocean so that his wife Inez, a waitress, will collect a $225,000 insurance policy payout.
+His erratic behavior at the airport, including mistaking a customs officer for a gate agent, attracts officials' attention.
+Inez finds a special delivery envelope from a travel agency, and upon realizing her husband might be doing something desperate, she rushes to the airport to try to dissuade him, but she arrives shortly after Flight 2 departs.
 She informs officials that he had been fired from a construction job for "misplacing" explosives and that the family's financial situation is dire.